SS-Croaker/instagram-unfollow-checker-by-celsius233/readme.md

 Easily find out who you follow on Instagram that **doesn't follow you back**.

-Try the app here: [instagram-unfollow-checker-by-celsius233.streamlit.app](https://instagram-unfollow-checker-by-celsius233.streamlit.app)
+Try the app here: [Insta Unfollow Checker by Celsius 233](https://celsius233.com/instagram-unfollow-checker/)

 ---